rubenafo/wp-d3/trunk/readme.txt

 * Validation of the Wp-D3 plugin with Wordpress 4.0
 = 2.1.2 =
 * Removed nasty bug that made charts overlap when multiple charts had same javascript variables.
+= 2.2 =
+* Added Preview button to the Wp-D3 editor.
+* Fixed bug that made generated code not to be valid when the chart contains "<p>" hardcoded strings.
+* Updated D3 library to D3 v3.5.5
+* Validated up to Wordpress v4.1